gethyperai/hypercode/README.md

 ### Step 4: Start Querying

-Now you're ready to start querying language models with your own created custom contexts with Hypercode!
+Now you're ready to start querying language models with your own custom contexts created with Hypercode!

 ## Examples

-**You can find diferent example code in the [examples](https://github.com/gethyperai/hypercode/tree/main/examples) folder.**
+**You can find different example codes in the [examples](https://github.com/gethyperai/hypercode/tree/main/examples) folder.**

 ## Context Management